Comparing Freshdesk vs Freshservice can admittedly be pretty confusing.

 - Freshservice has features that help you attend to employee issues, whereas Freshdesk seeks to help you solve customer problems

-- Freshdesk offers a permanently free version of the software, whereas Freshservice restricts you to a free trial
+- Freshdesk is a that offers a permanently free version of the , whereas Freshservice restricts you to a free trial

 - The bulk of Freshdesk users are small to medium-sized businesses, whereas Freshservice is more popular among enterprise users